 - Noyaux is the French word for the kernels found in the pits of cherries, apricots, plums and peaches.
 They can be used to make almond extract and liquors, and to add flavour to jams and creams.

 - The turnover of the South African stone fruit industry amounts to R2.46 billion, of which 82% are generated by fresh fruit sales.

 - The per capita consumption of fresh stone fruit in South Africa is calculated at 0,95kg.

 - According to the 2019 tree census, 16 650ha of stone fruit are established in South Africa, with 92% of these plantings situated in the Western Cape and 2% respectively in Limpopo and the Eastern Cape.

 - Two small peaches have slightly more potassium (key for proper nerve and muscle function) than a medium banana.

 ABOUT HORTGRO STONE

 In August 1990, the Plum Producers’ Association and the Nectarine and Peach Producers’ Association dissolved and founded the South African Stone Fruit Producers’ Association (SASPA).
-Following the changes initiated by the new Agricultural Marketing Act of 1996, SASPA converted to a Section 21 (non-profit) company in 1997.
+Following the changes initiated by the new Agricultural Marketing Act of 1996, SASPA converted to an NPC in 1997.
 In 2018 SASPA changed its name to Hortgro Stone - to keep in line with the continuous growth of our industry.